How to get your license: Architect firm

 - Complete the following forms:

-- Mail your completed addendum and a check or money order for the fees (payable to the Department of Revenue) to:
+- Mail your completed forms and a check/money order payable to the Department of Revenue for the applicable BLS fees and architect firm license fee to:

 State of Washington